-Learn how to set up your environment and install dependencies
+Learn how to set up your Ruby environment on Windows

-Ruby 2D works with 64-bit Windows and is tested on the latest releases of Windows 10, but will probably work with previous versions as well.
+Ruby 2D works with 64-bit Windows and is tested on the latest releases of Windows 10 (but will probably work with previous versions as well).
 While there are several ways to get Ruby on Windows, Ruby 2D requires a MinGW environment.
 We recommend using the latest RubyInstaller for Windows, which is based on MSYS2 (the Ruby 2.3 and older installers are no longer supported).
 You can download and run the installer, or use Chocolatey to get Ruby and MSYS2 — instructions for both are below.
-If you already have Ruby installed, skip ahead to the next section.

-At this time, you might want to create a convenient shortcut to the
+ruby --version to check.
+At this time, you might also want to create a convenient shortcut to the

 That’s it!
 Head back to the “get started” guide and write your first 2D app »